neondatabase/website/content/docs/reference/glossary.md

 A collection of branches, databases, roles, and other project resources and settings.
 A project contains a compute with a PostgreSQL server as well as storage for the project data.

+### Project sharing

+A feature that allows you to share Neon projects with other Neon users.
+See [Share a project](https://neon.tech/docs/manage/projects#share-a-project) for more information.

 ### Project storage

-A billing metric that measures the amount of data stored in your Neon projects.
+A billing metric that measures the data and data history stored in your Neon projects.
 See [Project storage](/docs/introduction/billing#project-storage).

 ### Proxy